 Footer (optional)

 The footer appears in gray text at the bottom of your message.
 This should contain additional, but non-critical details.
-For example, if you're sending an automated message, you may want to let customers know that they shouldn't respond to it.
+For example, if you're sending an automated message, you may want to inform customers not to respond.
 It's not possible to add emojis here. -

 Buttons (optional)

 There are two types of buttons you can configure: Quick Reply and call-to-action (Visit Website and Call Phone Number).
-WhatsApp doesn't allow more than one button type in a template.
+WhatsApp doesn't support more than one button type per template.

 The “Quick Reply” button